YifanShenSZ/C6H7N-aniline/diabatz/README.md

 * pros: most rigurous
 * cons: only 4-state data available

-2, ssume the ab initio states are symmetric in N, since in bound region the NH2 molecular orbitals are doubly occupied:
+2, assume the ab initio states are symmetric in N, since in bound region the NH2 molecular orbitals are doubly occupied:
 * pros: 4-state model with 4-state data
 * cons: more complicated neural network may be necessary to describe NAC, e.g. at C2v-planar the NAC along irreducible 2 starts to come from 2nd-order term 2 x 5, but NAC is usually considered as a 1st-order coupling